National Library of Australia Fellowships | National Library of Australia (NLA)

 You are responsible for clearing copyright of collection materials used if applicable and acknowledge and cite source materials appropriately.

-All intellectual property rights (including Indigenous cultural intellectual property and copyright) in any work you during a residency will vest in you on its creation.
+All intellectual property rights (including Indigenous Cultural and Intellectual Property rights and copyright) in any work you undertake during a residency will vest in you on its creation.

 At the start of a residency, successful applicants will meet with the Library’s Rights Management team who can provide advice on many of these matters.